Betül Cemre Yıldız: Biography

 Yıldız was born on May 16, 1989, in Adapazarı.
 She began chess playing at the age of nine, interested while watching her older brothers playing with her father.
 However, the ambitious girl was ignored by her brothers.
 So, she attended the chess course at her school without letting her family know about it.
 Her father was against her participation at tournaments.
 She, however, took part at her first tournament and won all the seven games and became İzmir champion at her age group.

 She represented her country two years later at the Chess Olympiad.
 In 2003, Yıldız became an FIDE master and the next year WIM.

-Yıldız studied law at the Dokuz Eylül University in Izmir and economics at the Anadolu University in Eskişehir by distance education.
+Yıldız studied law at the Dokuz Eylül University in İzmir and economics at the Anadolu University in Eskişehir by distance education.
 After completing her studies, she started a lawyer profession.

 Currently, she is also engaged in teaching chess to children at a center named after her in Balçova, İzmir.